 Chatham Saw Mill was established in the year 1883 by the Britishers with a prime motive to fulfill the timber requirement for themselves and the locals for construction work.
 The mill holds the status of being Asia’s oldest and largest mill since 1883.
-An interesting fact about this mill is that it was established with second-hand machines and many wooden logs used to get exported to New York, London and many other cities of the world at that time.
+An interesting fact about this mill is that it was established with second-hand machines and many wooden logs were used to get exported to New York, London and many other cities of the world at that time.

 Chatham mill was bombarded by Britishers when the Japanese army captured the Andaman and Nicobar Islands during World War 2.
 The mill remained closed for a significant period and during 1945 and more prominently after India’s independence in 1947, the mill was restored and started again.
-The motive behind its restoration was to support the construction work for the resettlement of families in the Andaman and Nicobar Islands and neighboring islands and countries such as Sri Lanka, and Burma.
+The motive behind its restoration was to support the construction work for the resettlement of families in the Andaman and Nicobar Islands and neighbouring islands and countries such as Sri Lanka, and Burma.

 A road bridge connects the Chatham island to Port Blair which makes the island accessible for the locals and tourists.
 The Chatham saw mill also homes a museum that features a great and unique collection of woodwork, hand-carved items and a lot more, that transports you back in time when the mill was in its golden period.
 Today, the mill processes timber to support the construction of furniture, homes and handicraft items and it has an in-built capacity to process 20,000 logs in three-shifts every year.
 Other than timber various other types of woods are also processed in the mill and some prominent types are Marble, Satin, and Padauk.

+Sawmill Museum.
 This beautiful Sawmill Museum is located within the Chatham Saw Mill.
 The museum still guards the old charm of the mill in the form of a collection of old photographs, handicraft items and ruins from the past.
 This Museum is a great place to explore the major highlights of the mill and the island.

+The Anthropological museum.
 Visit the Anthropological museum that showcases the tribal life of local communities of Andaman such as Jarawas, Sentinelese, and the Great Andamanese.
 The museum remains open from 9 am to 1 pm and from 1:30 pm to 4:30 pm on all days of the week except on Mondays.

+Elephant Beach.
 Elephant Beach is one of the most visited beaches of Andaman.
 The beach is a hub of water sports and refreshing activities such as swimming, kayaking, and fishing.
 Elephant Beach is a spot away from city life that is also home to coral reefs and rare species of turtles and many aquatic creatures.